vimtaai/book-javascript/1b - JavaScript Basics/JavaScript Basics.md

 ### Classes

 Similarly to other object-oriented programming languages it is possible to create classes in JavaScript.
-The class can include fields and methods.
+A class can include fields (properties) and methods.
 Unlike many other programming languages, you don't have to define all fields in advance, you can extend the instance of your class with any field or method.
 Within the class fields and methods are accessed with the `this` keyword.

 Classes can be instantiated with the `new` keyword.
 This will call the `constructor()` method of the class if defined.
 It is also possible to create private fields and methods with the `#` prefix in JavaScript.